 Describe the ethical issues raised by your project or corresponding.
 You must also describe how you plan to address ethical dilemmas that may arise.
 Please justify why the research should be carried out against the background of the ethical issues you have identified.
 How do your research questions and expected results measure up in relation to the ethical issues?
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
 If no ethical issues are raised, please justify this.

-- Purpose and aims: State the overall purpose and specific goals of the research project or similar.
+- Purpose and aims: State the overall purpose and specific aims of the research project or corresponding.